Is a cheap world cruise actually possible?

 We would attempt to carry out this seemingly expensive feat by staying in mostly nice hotels and renting out entire homes, that would even include our very own Italian villa on the Mediterranean.
 Throughout the voyage, we would partake in quintessential high-end culinary experiences from eating Kobe beef in Japan to indulging in fondue in the Swiss Alps, and even some Michelin-stared restaurants in between.
 We would go on to have such costly experiences like downhill skiing across South Korea’s Olympic mountains, visiting an international Disney theme park, and sipping on bubbly while touring France’s Champagne region.

 ✅ We did it all.

-But to top it all off, our primary form of transportation to get around to all these pricey places in the world: cruise ships!
+But to top it all off, our primary form of transportation to get to all these pricey places in the world: luxury cruise ships!

 We spent a total of 2½ months cruising entirely around the world on luxury liners, getting wined and dined each night before taking in an awesome show, retreating to our lavish stateroom, and then being transported to the next exotic port for another day full of adventure on land.

 And we accomplished this all on a fairly low budget.